GoldenbergLab/python-project-template/README.md

 # Template for all python projects
 This is a template for Python Projects in Goldenberg Lab.
-As you can see there are three folders:
+There are three folders:

 - **data** All of the data stored in this repo should be located in this folder.
 - **processing** All of the code designed for processing should be saved in this folder.
-- **analysis_modeling** should be used for analysis of preprocessed data.
+- **analysis_modeling** should be used for analysis of processed data.
+-
 ## Requirements before running python code
 This is a template for Python Projects in Goldenberg Lab.
 To use this template, please:

 - **1.** Download Anaconda and Python.
 We recommend starting with the latest Python version and Anaconda version.
 The tutorial [here](https://docs.jupyter.org/en/latest/install/notebook-classic.html) is helpful.
 - **2.** Download jupyter notebooks.
 While this is not a necessity, we higly recommend it.
-It would make it easier running the envionment installation files.
+It would make it easier running the environment installation files.
 ZI COMPLETE INSTRUCTIONS

-## Use this template if its already been crated
+## Use this template if its already been created

-**IMPORTANT NOTE** If you are using an existing repository that has already been saved by someone else.
+**IMPORTANT NOTE** If you are using an existing repository that has already been created by someone else.
 Please make sure to delete the content below

 To use this template, click the green `Use this template` button at the top of the page.
 It will ask you to:

 ### Use this template for the first time